openlawteam/lao-docs/docs/README.md

 The LAO is organized as a legal entity (a Delaware limited liability company) primarily administered via an online application (a "DApp") and related smart contracts.

 The LAO will enable its members to vote on project funding proposals and invest in early-stage Ethereum ventures.
-Unless modified by the members, funding will be provided to projects in stablecoin or Dai under terms outlined in these FAQs.
+Unless modified by the members, funding will be provided to projects in the form of the cryptocurrency Ether under terms outlined in these FAQs.

 More details about The LAO's legal structure, operation, and funding process are outlined in these FAQs.
 Please read them carefully before becoming a member of The LAO or seeking funding from The LAO.